-This breakfast burrito is exactly what you need to start the day off on the right food.
-I mean foot.
+These veggie breakfast burritos are exactly what you need to start the day off on the right food.
+I mean, foot.
 See what I did there?

-These little guys are packed with veggies, they’re freezer friendly and they’re easy to eat on the go.
+These little guys are packed with veggies, they’re freezer-friendly and they’re easy to eat on the go.
 That’s a winning combo right there!

-Almost any veggies you have lying around in your fridge can work!
+Almost any veggies you have lying around in your fridge can work in these breakfast burritos!

 What do you usually like in an omelet?

-That’s a good starting point to decide if you want any other delicious ingredients in your burritos.
-Cheese of any kind (feta, parmesan, cheddar, mozzarella etc) will work.
-Olives, avocado, bacon or sausage can also go in these burritos.
+That’s a good starting point to decide what kinds of other delicious ingredients you might want in your burritos.
+Cheese of any kind (feta, parmesan, cheddar, mozzarella, etc.) will work.
+Olives, avocado, bacon, or sausage can also go in these burritos, too.
 Have leftover black beans or pinto beans?
 Throw them in there, too.
 Beans freeze well, and so does rice, for that matter.
 But I’m getting ahead of myself.

 In the recipe, we’re using salt and pepper, but you can add other spices if you want!
 A little chipotle powder or cayenne could give this a good kick.
-Cumin, chili powder, paprika or turmeric could add a little bit of heat and warmth.
-Use a little bit of dill, thyme, sage or oregano for another interesting flavor profile.
+Cumin, chili powder, paprika, or turmeric could add a little bit of heat and warmth.
+Use a little bit of dill, thyme, sage, or oregano for another interesting flavor profile.
 And don’t be afraid to use salt!

 The best thing about this recipe is you can taste your filling before committing to it.
 Taste the cooked eggs BEFORE you wrap your burritos just to make sure it’s what you want.

-Sealing the burritos after you roll them up is totally optional.
+Sealing the veggie breakfast burritos after you roll them up on the grill is totally optional.
 But I like how it looks, and I like being confident that the tortilla won’t fall apart on me!
 It’s the little things, you know?

-You can place the burritos in an airtight container in the fridge OR you can wrap them up in foil, saran wrap or in reusable beeswax wrap.
+You can place the burritos in an airtight container in the fridge OR you can wrap them up in foil, saran wrap, or in reusable beeswax wrap.
 I use the container method or the foil method!
 Foil is great because you can pop them in the oven just as they are.